Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.16.1
+ Announcing C-Blosc 1.16.2
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

-This is maintenance release that allows again to compress an empty buffer.
-This was a regression intorduced in 1.16.0.
+This is maintenance release that fixes the check for the compressed size when the buffer is memcpyed (fixes #261).
+This was a regression introduced in 1.16.0.

-Also, the Zstd codec has been updated to 1.3.8.

 For more info, please see the release notes in: